 By combining human-centered design with prototyping and interactivity, students create solutions for the digital world.

 - Combine business, communications, computer & data science, design, and user experience make and build projects to share with prospective employers

 - You'll get the full attention of faculty throughout the program—a benefit you won't get a larger schools

-- Digital communications majors work closely with faculty to develop career plans, create portfolios and résumés, and develop and showcase course assignments to find internships and prepare for the job market.
+- Work closely with faculty to develop career plans, create portfolios and résumés, and develop and showcase course assignments to find internships and prepare for the job market.

-- The Digital Communications Program requires all majors to gain professional experience.
+- Gain professional experience.
 Class projects often involve working with and solving problems for local and regional clients, such as The Hershey Company and Armstrong World Industries.

 The uniqueness of the major has proved to be a guaranteed conversation starter throughout my career, and when explaining that my background is in computer science, business, communications, and design, the response is always the same—wow—it’s impressive.